Which Stocks to Buy

 - Steps to consider before investing.

-Continue reading to learn more about what stocks to invest in.
+Continue reading to learn more about which stocks to invest in.

 Metrics to Consider When Selecting Stocks

 Metrics are criteria that can you help narrow down the list of stocks that are likely to be winners.
 If applied correctly and consistently, you’ll minimise your risks and boost your return on investment.
-You will not only protect your capital but you will also give yourself a very good chance of growing it.
+You will not only protect your capital, you will also give yourself a good chance of growing it.

-Now, there are many metrics that you can use to put together a list of the best stocks to buy.
+There are many metrics that you can use to put together a list of the best stocks to buy.
 Many investors prefer to look at fundamental factors such as annual income statements to understand the financial health of a company.
-On the other hand, there are those who look at technical factors such as the current trend to discover the best stocks to buy today.
+On the other hand, there are those who look at technical factors such as the current trends to discover the best stocks to buy today.

-For the sake of both types of investor, we’ll look at both fundamental and technical factors.
+For the sake of both types of investors, we’ll look at both fundamental and technical factors.

-Fundamental factors are concerned with the stock’s intrinsic value or worth.
+Fundamental factors are concerned with the stock’s intrinsic value.
 Fundamental analysts often look at these factors:

 Price-to-Earnings Ratio (PE Ratio)

 PE ratio is one of the most popular valuation metrics investors look at to determine the relative value of a stock.
-The metric indicates whether a stock or an equity is overvalued or undervalued.
-It determines the market value of an equity in relation to the company’s earnings.
+The metric indicates whether a stock is overvalued or undervalued.
+It determines the market value of a stock in relation to the company’s earnings.

-As a general rule of thumb, stocks that have PE ratios lower than 15 are considered undervalued or value stocks.
-On the other hand, equities that have PE ratios that are higher than 20 are considered overvalued or growth stocks.
+As a general rule, stocks that have PE ratios lower than 15 are considered undervalued, or value stocks.
+On the other hand, equities that have PE ratios that are higher than 20 are considered overvalued, or growth stocks.

 Another similar valuation metric is the price-to-sales ratio.
-Price-to-sales is especially useful in determining the relative valuation of a stock in comparison to others in the same industry when a company has negative earnings.
+The price-to-sales ratio is especially useful in determining the relative valuation of a stock in comparison to others in the same industry when a company has negative earnings.
 That’s because the PE ratio is inconclusive when earnings are negative.
 In this calculation, instead of dividing market cap by total earnings, it’s divided by total sales or revenue.

-The debt-to-equity ratio can be calculated using the balance sheet.
+The debt-to-equity ratio can be calculated using a company’s balance sheet.
 It’s simply debt divided by equity.
 A high number relative to other companies in the same industry can be considered a red flag.
 It often signifies the company’s reliance on debt to finance operations.

 Sales Growth Rate

 On the other hand, you may want to consider stocks of firms that have a booming growth rate.
-They are often small caps that either offer a new product or introduce a technological innovation to an unserved market.
-For instance, pot stocks have soared in the last few years.
-Many companies related to the cannabis industry have skyrocketing sales growth rates as they shot up toward their peak.
+They are often small-cap stocks that either offer a new product or introduce a technological innovation to an unserved market.
+For instance, pot stocks spent several years shooting higher.
+Many of those cannabis stocks showed impressive sales growth rates as they shot up toward their peak.

 Very often, high sales growth rates translate into high PE ratios.
 This is because investors anticipate higher prices in the future due to high sales growth.

 There are many more fundamental investment metrics investors should look at before buying a stock.
-These include return on equity (ROE), free cash flow (FCF), payout ratio, dividend yield, PEG ratio, etc. All of these fundamental metrics should not be looked at on a stand-alone basis.
-You need to review the overall health of a company by analysing many metrics and their financial statements before determining whether it has solid fundamentals.
+These include return on equity (ROE), free cash flow (FCF), payout ratio, dividend yield, PEG ratio, etc. All of these fundamental metrics should not be looked at on a standalone basis.
+You need to review the overall health of a company by analysing many metrics as well as the company’s financial statements before determining whether it has solid fundamentals.

-Technical factors are concerned with the stock’s current sentiment.
-The stock is considered bullish when the price is going up and the sentiment is positive.
+Technical factors reflect investor sentiment with respect to a given stock.
+The stock is considered bullish when the price is going up and sentiment is positive.
 On the other hand, the stock is bearish when the price is going down and investor sentiment is negative.
 Here are important metrics to consider when looking at a stock from the perspective of a technical analyst.

 There are three trends in technical analysis:

 Before you buy a stock, you must first determine its current trend.
 Very often the trend dictates the price of an equity regardless of its intrinsic value.
 This is also true for the stock market index.
-Experts use the index as a weathervane to determine the market’s overall trend.
+Experts use the index as a measuring stick to determine the market’s overall trend.

 Therefore, if you’re a beginner, buy stocks that are in an uptrend.
 If you have some experience, perhaps you can also bet on equities that are trading sideways.

-By definition, volume is the number of shares that have been bought and sold in a given time period.
-You often see volume at the bottom of a chart.
-It can be calculated using multiple timeframes including daily, weekly, and monthly volume.
+Volume is the number of shares that have been bought and sold in a given time period.
+You often see volume bars at the bottom of a chart.
+Volume can be calculated using multiple timeframes, reflecting daily, weekly, and monthly volume.

-You want to buy stocks that have heavy volume because this determines their liquidity.
+You want to buy stocks that trade in heavy volume, because this determines their liquidity.
 This means that a lot of people are buying and selling that particular stock.
-The higher the volume, the better.
-A high volume stock suggests that people are interested in the equity.
-It would be very easy for you to find a willing buyer when you want to sell your holdings if you have invested in high volume stocks.
+In general, the higher the volume, the better.
+A high-volume stock suggests that people are interested in it.
+It would be very easy for you to find a willing buyer when you want to sell your holdings if you’ve invested in high-volume stocks.

 More importantly, volume indicates demand.
 If volume is skyrocketing, it would be safe to assume that price will eventually follow.

-Volatility is a risk measure.
-It is often referred to as standard deviation or how much, in percentage terms, a stock’s price swings, whether up or down, within a given time period.
-For instance, a stock that moves less than 1 percent a day is considered a non-volatile stock.
+Volatility is a measure of risk.
+It is often referred to as standard deviation or how much in percentage terms a stock’s price swings, whether up or down, within a given time period.
+For instance, a stock that usually moves less than 1 percent a day is considered a non-volatile stock.
 On the other hand, there are securities such as penny stocks that can move by 10 to 20 percent in either direction on a single day.
 They are considered to be very volatile.

 It is recommended that new investors stay away from highly volatile stocks.
 The emotions brought about by big swings can be overwhelming.
-Stick to stocks that move between one to five percent per day.
-These securities are more stable and they will likely not trigger your emotions.
+Stick to stocks that typically move between one to five percent per day.
+These securities are more stable and they will be less likely to trigger your emotions.